The 2-surviving rate of planar graphs with average degree lower than $4\frac{1}{2}$: Separators and the firefighters' strategy

-To increase clarity of the presentation we decided to describe the firefighters' strategy not strictly precise.
+To increase clarity of the presentation we decided to describe the firefighters' strategy in a way that is not strictly precise.
 It may happen that the vertex that should be protected according to our description does not exist or is already protected.
 For example, in the above paragraph, when $u_1 = v_1$ or in the $i$th round when $i > j.$ In such cases firefighters may either protect a random vertex instead or skip the protection at all.

-\begin{lemma} Let $G$ be any $n$-vertex plane graph, where $n \ge 5.$ Suppose that the fire breaks out at some vertex $r.$ Then using $2 + \left\lfloor\frac{\deg r -2}{2}\right\rfloor$ firefighters at the first step and 2 at the subsequent steps one can save more than $n/3 - 1$ vertices. \end{lemma}
+\begin{lemma} Let $G$ be any $n$-vertex plane graph, where $n \ge 5.$ Suppose that the fire breaks out at some vertex $r.$ Then using $2 + \left\lfloor\frac{\deg r -2}{2}\right\rfloor$ firefighters at the first step and 2 at the subsequent steps one can save more than $\frac{n}{3} - 1$ vertices. \end{lemma}

-For any planar graph with the average degree lower than 4 (e.g. triangle-free graphs, graphs without 4-cycles) we get without much effort:
+Note that, due to a divisibility condition, ``more than $\frac{n}{3}-1$'' means ``at least $\lceil \frac{n-2}{3} \rceil$''.
+For any planar graph with average degree lower than 4 (e.g. triangle-free planar graphs) we get:

-\begin{corollary} Let $G$ be any planar graph with average degree lower than 4, having at least 2 vertices of degree lower than 4.
-There is \end{corollary}